Lyle A. Scruggs

 Ph.D.
 Duke University

-Professor Scruggs specialties are comparative political economy, comparative welfare policy, comparative environmental politics and quantitative research methods.
-Professor Scruggs is a co-Director of the Comparative Entitlements Dataset Project (CWED), and the UConn Political Economy Workshop, an affiliate of the Center for Environmental Science and Engineering, a member of the Human Rights Institute’s Economic and Social Rights Group.
+Professor Scruggs specialties are political economy, social welfare policy, environmental politics and quantitative research methods.
+Professor Scruggs is a co-Director of the Comparative Entitlements Dataset Project (CWEP), and the Energy and Elections Lab, an affiliate of the Center for Environmental Science and Engineering (CESE), a member of the Human Rights Institute’s Economic and Social Rights Group.
 Professor Scruggs has been a Visiting Scholar at the Quality of Government Institute in Gothenburg, Sweden (2017), the Russell Sage Foundation in New York City (2011-12), and the University of Edinburgh (2004).

 Professor Scruggs is currently engaged in several research projects.

-— understanding public and elite attitudes about climate change.
+- comparing the health and other impacts of social welfare benefits around the world and across the US states.— understanding public and elite attitudes about climate change.
 He is currently working on trends in public opinion in different countries around the world and the impact of social inequality on those attitudes.

 He is always looking for undergraduate and graduate research collaborators in any disciplinary field in all of these research areas.